What type of content do you primarily create?

 Tip: There are some ChatGPT plugins specifically for math, so it feels like a win-win to use them together.

 Now that ChatGPT uses Bing to search the web, you've got options to retrieve information: either using ChatGPT's internal "knowledge," or using external knowledge from the web.
-The default for ChatGPT 4 is to dynamically choose the best model, so it decides for you whether it should search or not.
+The default for GPT-4 is to dynamically choose the best model, so it decides for you whether it should search or not.
+This is particularly useful when analyzing images that might require up-to-date information beyond what's in ChatGPT's training data.

 But rather than relying on its decisions, a better habit to get into is asking it explicitly to use search—or not.